frequency-chain/docs/pages/Networks/Node.md

 Generally WebSockets are used to access the node, but there are both an RPC and WebSocket interfaces.

-- External WebSocket Access: `--ws-external` (defualt is local only)
+- External WebSocket Access: `--ws-external` (default is local only)
 - External RPC Access: `--rpc-externa` (default is local only)
 - WebSocket Connection Limit: `--ws-max-connections 250`
 - RPC and WebSocket CORS: `--rpc-cors <ORIGINS>` (use `all` to disable)